Topological Frobenius algebras: Introduction

-We show in~\cite{CHO-PD} that Rabinowitz Floer homology and Rabinowitz loop homology carry the more refined structure of a \emph{biunital coFrobenius bialgebra} ($A,\boldmu,\boldlambda,\boldeta,\boldeps)$ consisting of an associative product $\boldmu$ with unit $\boldeta$ and a coassociative coproduct $\boldlambda$ with counit $\boldeps:A\to R$ satisfying the {\sc (biunital coFrobenius relation)} and {\sc (symmetry)} (Definition~\ref{defi:biunital-coFrobenius-bialgebra}).
-This is a graded version of a symmetric Frobenius algebra (see~\cite{Abrams,Kock} for background on symmetric Frobenius algebras and their equivalence to $1+1$ dimensional TQFTs).
+The second algebraic structure is that of \emph{biunital coFrobenius bialgebra} ($A,\boldmu,\boldlambda,\boldeta,\boldeps)$ consisting of an associative product $\boldmu$ with unit $\boldeta$ and a coassociative coproduct $\boldlambda$ with counit $\boldeps$ satisfying the {\sc (biunital coFrobenius relation)} and {\sc (symmetry)} (Definition~\ref{defi:biunital-coFrobenius-bialgebra}).
+This is a graded and infinite dimensional version of the notion of a symmetric Frobenius algebra (see~\cite{Abrams,Kock} for background on symmetric Frobenius algebras and their equivalence to $1+1$ dimensional TQFTs).
+This structure appears on the homology of a closed oriented manifold (\S\ref{sec:manifolds}), on quantum homology of a closed symplectic manifold (\S\ref{sec:quantum}), on Rabinowitz Floer homology of a Liouville fillable contact manifold, and on Rabinowitz loop homology of a closed manifold~\cite{CHO-PD}.
+The case of even dimensional closed oriented manifolds and that of closed symplectic manifolds is classical, our contribution in finite dimension is to define the graded structure and to give new examples if the dimension is odd, and also, more importantly, to introduce the formalism of Tate vector spaces which is able to accommodate our infinite dimensional examples.

-We give several equivalent characterizations of a biunital coFrobenius bialgebra, show that it induces that of a biunital infinitesimal anti-symmetric bialgebra (Proposition~\ref{prop:biunital-coFrob-bialg}), and prove that it is isomorphic to the induced biunital coFrobenius bialgebra on its dual (Theorem~\ref{thm:algebraic_Poincare_duality}).
-The latter is an algebraic version of the Poincar\'e duality theorem for Rabinowitz Floer homology in~\cite{CHO-PD}.
+We give several equivalent characterizations of a biunital coFrobenius bialgebra structure, show that it induces that of a biunital infinitesimal anti-symmetric bialgebra (Proposition~\ref{prop:biunital-coFrob-bialg}), and prove that it is isomorphic to the induced biunital coFrobenius bialgebra on its dual (Theorem~\ref{thm:algebraic_Poincare_duality}).
+This is an algebraic version of the Poincar\'e duality theorem for Rabinowitz Floer homology in~\cite{CHO-PD}.
+We also prove that biunital coFrobenius bialgebras can be equivalently characterized as graded symmetric Frobenius algebras (Proposition~\ref{prop:cyclic-graded-algebra}).